Thrive with Autism / Thrive Center for Success

 ● Learn to and apply the use of information technology to implement the adopted curriculum, lesson plans, and individualized education program requirements to daily classroom teaching.

-● Have timely communication with parents, diagnosticians, therapists and administration about student needs.
+● Have timely communication with teachers about student needs.

 ● Observe student behavior and learning and leverage student interests and learning abilities to work towards mastery of adopted curriculum and classroom lessons.

-● Implements instructional activities that contribute to student engagement and academic
+● Implements instructional activities as assigned that contribute to student engagement and academic growth.

-● Selects and modifies instructional resources to meet the needs of students with varying
+● Implements instructional resources provided to meet the needs of students with varying

 backgrounds and learning needs.

-● Ensures student growth and achievement is continuous and appropriate for age group, subject area, and/or program.
+● Supports student growth and achievement to be continuous and appropriate for age group, subject area, and/or program.

 ● Meets professional obligations through efficient work habits such as meeting schedules and

 - Able to lift 50 pounds, run 100 yards, drop/lift to one knee, go up/down stairs, and pass all verbal/physical competencies to be a fully certified Safety Care specialist.